KaoriIzutani/100-days-of-code/log.md

 ### Day 4: July 9th 2019, Tuesday
 **Today's Progress**: Continued on Basic CSS course up to Adjust the Padding of an Element.

-**Thoughts** I also spent 2 hours today revising my resume, with encouragement from my bootcamp's job placement director.
+**Thoughts**: I also spent 2 hours today revising my resume, with encouragement from my bootcamp's job placement director.
 Happy, but am tired now.

 **Link(s) to work**
 1. [Adjust the Padding of an Element](https://learn.freecodecamp.org/responsive-web-design/basic-css/adjust-the-padding-of-an-element)